Frequently Asked Questions

 Yes; as long as you are a full-time student enrolled in a degree program at the time the application is submitted, you are eligible to apply to be a hackNY Fellow.What is the application deadline?

-hackNY reads applications on a rolling basis and admits students as they apply (see below for notification dates).
-Deadlines to be a member of the Class of 2017 hackNY Fellows are October 30, November 30, and December 30.
+Deadlines to be a member of the Class of 2020 hackNY Fellows are October 20 and November 10.
+Should there be any remaining space in the Fellowship following the release of the decisions from Round 2, applications will be accepted on a rolling basis until the program begins.
 Numerically speaking, your chances are best the earlier you apply.When will I know whether I have been accepted or not?

 hackNY will admit, deny, or waitlist students on a rolling basis.
 All applicants will receive notification with respect to the status of their file around the following dates: